zerolaser/python/README.md

 # python
-This is where all my python stuff goes in
+This is where all python related stuff goes in